Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 Religious service requires 5 downtime days and no gold cost.

 ### Resolution
 The character must make a Religion check using intelligence, wisdom, or charisma.
 The result of the check determines what favors they then receive from the temple or their god according to the table below.
-You may choose to take a lesser effect and may only have 1 favor of each type at a time.
 Some outcomes have 2 options, you may choose one of the two options provided.

 The Natural 1 and 20 results cancel each other out and death saving throws for your next quest are rolled regularly.